 Interest rates affect household consumption and saving behavior.
 An increase in interest rates stimulates households to save more to obtain higher interest income.
 As households save more, the allocation for consumption is reduced.

-Also, interest rates make borrowing costs more expensive.
+Interest rates also increase borrowing costs.
 Households often rely on bank loans to purchase items such as cars and houses.
-Consequently, when interest rates rise, they will tend to delay such purchases.
+Consequently, when interest rates rise, they tend to delay such purchases.

 Conversely, lower interest rates reduce borrowing costs.
 Households will usually apply for new loans to facilitate the purchase of durable goods.